abbychau/win9xplorer/README.md

 **Keystrike Matters** – Be sure that high frequency keystrikes(e.g. cursor navigations, searches) that happens in old and new start menus still work.

+**Native, No Web / WPF** - For the best responsiveness and memory usage.

 ## Features

 - **Classic File Explorer** – Two-pane folder browser with TreeView and ListView, supporting drag-and-drop file operations, context menus, and address bar navigation